Cloud-SPAN/01genomics/_episodes/03-ncbi-sra.md

 > BioProject database under accession number PRJNA294072.
 The *breseq*
 > analysis pipeline is available at GitHub ([http://github.com/barricklab/breseq](https://github.com/barricklab/breseq/)).
 > Other analysis scripts are available at the Dryad Digital Repository ([http://dx.doi.org/10.5061/dryad.6226d](https://doi.org/10.5061/dryad.6226d)).
 R.E.L. will make strains available to qualified
 > recipients, subject to a material transfer agreement.
-Repreints and permissions
+Reprints and permissions
 > information is available at www.nature.com/reprints.
 The authors declare no
 > competing financial interests.
 Readers are welcome to comment on the online
 > version of the paper.
 Correspondence and requests for materials should be